ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 The little girl asked Naya, "Is this the boyfriend you are always talking about?"

 I raised my eyebrow and Naya blushed.
 But she didn't confirm nor deny the fact.
 Not good.
-What had she been saying.
+What had she been saying?
 I looked to Mia and she mouthed, "This is your fault."

 I sighed and nodded.
 It was.
 I flirted with Naya as I flirted with everyone else.
 Mia and Jace hadn't said anything when she was younger and once she got older it was difficult to stop.
 I would fix this though.

 The little girl continued to bully Naya.
 "Isn't he a little old for you, what's he like 20?"

 Twenty was old?
-Damn kids these days.
+Damn, kids these days.
 Naya was about to say something when I put my hand on her shoulder.
 I knelt down and was eye level with both the girls.
 "I'm twenty -nine thank you very much.
 And I'm not Naya's boyfriend.
 I'm her uncle."
 I waved my hand in front of the girls and a small ball of fire winked into existance.
 The little girl paled.

 Naya spoke, "I told you he was good."
 She sounded more cocky than I did.
-Naya waved her hand like had and a smaller version of the fireball winked into existance above her palm.
+Naya waved her hand like I had and a smaller version of the fireball winked into existance above her palm.
 "I have the best tutor in the world."

 The little girl stammered and sputtered.
 "Mine is better."